Linuxfabrik/monitoring-plugins/check-plugins/getent/README.rst

     usage: getent [-h] [-V] [--database DATABASE] [--key KEY]

-    Trys to get entries from Name Service Switch (NSS) libraries and warns on errors or no match.
+    Attempts to obtain entries from Name Service Switch (NSS) libraries and warns of errors or missing matches.

-    optional arguments:
+    options:
       -h, --help           show this help message and exit -V, --version        show program's version number and exit --database DATABASE  May be any of those supported by "getent", for example